Prawirdani/go-restapi-boilerplate/readme.md

 - Docs:
     - [Swagger](https://github.com/swaggo/http-swagger)

 Used most of the time for Layered Architecture, probably suitable too for DDD.
-I'm not going to write any documentation, so if you want to use this, go play around and find out!
+I'm not going to write any documentation, so if you want to use this, go play around and find out, it's pretty straightforward.